 Some of my newest discoveries are how I use the 'Vesicus Piscis' as a tool for conscious change.
 The Magic Of Mandorla work uses tools that create a very strong sense of presence and reveal where conflict, both internally and externally, can create exciting revelations to help us get to know ourselves and more readily accept what needs to change.
 Once the idea of that change is brought to the light, energy follows and patterns and old beliefs are released.

-My passion is in the exploration of innocence, to me known as inner-sense and the human and non-human soul.
-To liberate the dancer in us and to help us find our own true creative and eco-identity.
+My passion is also in the exploration of innocence, to me known as inner-sense and the human and non-human soul, to liberate the dancer in us and to help us find our own true creative and eco-identity.
 I’ve been involved in movement discipline since 1994 and have danced since childhood.

-Teaching a blend of my own work ‘Middle Earth Medicine Ways’ I incorporate my studies & training's, which involve as much creativity as possible, dance, ritual & art, women’s work, time in the natural world and creative ‘rites of passage.’
-Soul retrieval, ceremony and shamanic journeys are sometimes the tools I use combined with the practice of ecstatic dance.
+Teaching a blend of my own work ‘Middle Earth Medicine Ways’ I incorporate my studies & training's, which involve creativity, dance, ritual, time in the natural world and creative ‘rites of passage.’

 To view my books see this page Books